mirror/dd-wrt/src/router/libyang/CONTRIBUTING.md

 First of all, thanks for thinking about contribution to libyang!
-Not all of us are C guru, but believe that helping us with docs, tests, helping other users to solve their issues / answer ther questions or even letting us to know via [issue tracker](https://github.com/CESNET/libyang/issues) that something can be done in a better or just different way is really appreciated.
+Not all of us are C guru, but believe that helping us with docs, tests, helping other users to solve their issues / answer their questions or even letting us to know via [issue tracker](https://github.com/CESNET/libyang/issues) that something can be done in a better or just different way is really appreciated.